yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

 Finally, assuming that the US East region is restored after the outage:

-1. Bring the second node back to the cluster:
+1. Bring the first node back to the cluster:

     ```shell
     docker run -d --name yugabytedb-node1 --net yugaplus-network \